I can’t believe we are on the last letter of the alphabet already. The weeks flew by for me.

 She talks often of having a dog kennel business, dog grooming business, and a mini-cow breeding business.
 She’s going to be busy if all her dreams come true, isn’t she?

-Agricultural Classes from NDCDE
+Agricultural Classes Through NDCDE

 North Dakota Center for Distance Education (NDCDE) offers a wide variety of K-12 classes online.
 With their partnership with Nelson Academy of Agricultural Science, my kids have taken plenty of their Ag classes.
 I am not an affiliate for them, but I will share what my kids have taken, so you can see what they offer.